lsst/rubin_scheduler/docs/fbs-arch.rst

 A `ScriptedSurvey <fbs-api.html#rubin_scheduler.scheduler.surveys.ScriptedSurvey>`_
-or one derived from this class may just have a single constsant reward value, but determine feasibility depending on whether any of its list of desired observations (which contain possible time windows) overlap the current time.
+or one derived from this class may just have a single constant reward value, but determine feasibility depending on whether any of its list of desired observations (which contain possible time windows) overlap the current time.